-The two phases of this study tackle two distinct questions:
+This study tackles two distinct questions:

 - What training and support is already in place, how widely used is it, and how can it be made more available? - What's missing in cyber diplomacy training and support, and what can be developed, delivered, or provided?